Guide to the Survivor Benefit Plan for Veterans

 To make the most of your SBP, consider the following tips:

-- Consult a Financial Advisor: A financial advisor can help you assess your needs and choose the right coverage level.
+- Consult a Financial Advisor: A financial advisor who works with military families can help you assess your needs and choose the right coverage level.

 - Communicate with Your Family: Discuss your SBP choices with your family to ensure they understand the benefits and how to access them.